robkorn/blockchain-ruminations/universal_dApp_interface.md

 Automatic GUI Generation
 -------------

-Now with an action struct created, it is quite trivial to automatically generate GUI elements which take in values of the corresponding type (Int, String, ...).
+Now with an action struct created, it is trivial to automatically generate GUI elements.

+A user will be provided with a list of actions based off of the actions defined in the interface definition.
+When a user selects an action, then in essence they are selecting the corresponding struct/datatype which we will use to validate their input.

+Now the parser simply needs to read the types of the fields of the struct, and with that build graphical user interface elements which allow the user to submit values of the corresponding type (Int, String, ...).
+Furthermore the pre-conditions can be represented in textual form above each GUI element, thereby explaining to the user what is valid input.

+Once the values are submitted by the user, they can then be used as input to the struct's constructor (`new()`).
+If the user submitted valid input, then everything is good, else the errors can be returned and then displayed in textual format to the user.

-Potentially expanding on the the IDL by allowing developers to specify ideal GUI elements for an input could be useful.
+But we can still do a bit better.
+By expanding on our IDL we can allow developers to specify ideal GUI elements for an input.
+This would improve the auto-generation process in general.

-Example pseudocode:
+Example pseudo-code:
 ```
     # lockAmount.GUI: Slider
     let lockAmount = Int.range(1,10);